 Last year, there was the release of a third long player ‘Climate Of Fear’.
 A concept album of sorts, one of the poignantly titled highlights ‘Another False Dawn’ was a timely reflection on the world’s political environment.

-With B-MOVIE playing further live shows this year, Steve Hovington, Graham Boffey and Paul Statham all kindly took time out to chat to The Electricity Club about the band’s past, present and future…
+With B-MOVIE playing further live shows this year, Steve Hovington, Graham Boffey and Paul Statham all kindly took time out to chat about the band’s past, present and future…

 What was the impetus to reform B-MOVIE in 2004?